evkx/evkx.github.io/content/models/gmc/sierra_ev/sierra_ev_denali_edition_1/_index.md

 Additionally, there is a frunk (front trunk) with a storage capacity of 303 liters (10.7 CU FT).

-The vehicle’s maximum weight is 4763 kg (10501 lbs), with a base weight of 4076 kg (8986 lbs).
-This allows for a maximum load of 687 kg (1515 lbs), including the driver and passengers.
+The vehicle’s maximum weight is 4763 kg (10501 lbs), with a base weight of 4536 kg (10000 lbs).
+This allows for a maximum load of 227 kg (500 lbs), including the driver and passengers.
 Note that some options may increase the base weight and reduce the maximum loading capacity.

 A towbar can be added to the vehicle.
-The maximum permissible weight for a braked trailer is 4536 kg (10000 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).
+The maximum permissible weight for a braked trailer is 4309 kg (9500 lbs), while for an unbraked trailer, it is 750 kg (1653 lbs).

 {{< sitefiguresized thumb="models/gmc/sierra_ev/sierra_ev_denali_edition_1/trunk_1_st.jpg" title="GMC Sierra EV Denali Edition 1" width="1920" height="1080"  >}}

 ## Availability & Pricing

-The GMC Sierra EV Denali Edition 1 had its world premiere on 05.01.2022, with deliveries starting in July 2024.
+The GMC Sierra EV Denali Edition 1 had its world premiere on 05.01.2022, with deliveries starting in August 2024.
 Please note that this model is available exclusively in North America.

 ### Pricing